First Scotland East: Restructure

 In June 2012, the company closed their depot in Dalkeith, whilst scaling back Musselburgh-based operations.
 In November 2012, the company's Linlithgow depot was closed, with operations transferred to Larbert and Livingston depots.

 In June 2013, route X38 (from Edinburgh to Falkirk and Stirling) was re-branded as First Bluebird, with buses painted in a dedicated blue livery.
 Within a year, most of the buses operating in the Forth Valley area were also re-branded as First Bluebird.

 First tried to improve passenger growth, with a number of revised networks in Falkirk and West Lothian, during 2012.
 In January 2015, First withdrew over a dozen bus routes in and around Falkirk, citing that routes had been operating at a "considerable loss" for many years.

-The company made a request to the Competition and Markets Authority in October 2015, about reviewing of the undertakings given in 2002 by First.
-The undertakings were given following the Monopolies & Mergers Commission's conclusion that the completed acquisition by First of SB Holdings Limited, which took place in 1996, created a merger situation which may be expected to operate against the public interest.

-As part of the undertaking, the company had mileage floor which required to them to operate a specific number of miles, regardless of the circumstances.
-In April 2015, the company was released from the undertaking with all requirements dropped.
+In October 2015, the company made a request to the Competition and Markets Authority to review the undertakings given in 2002 following the Monopolies & Mergers Commission's conclusion that the completed acquisition by First of SB Holdings Limited, which took place in 1996, created a merger situation which may be expected to operate against the public interest.
+As part of the undertakings, the company had a mileage floor which required to them to operate a specific number of miles, regardless of the circumstances.
+In April 2016, the company was released from the undertakings with all requirements dropped.

 In May 2016, the company announced that it would cease operations in East Lothian, with the closure of Musselburgh and North Berwick depots – affecting a total of 88 jobs.
 In August 2016, staff and operations were transferred to Lothian Buses.

 In 2016, Perryman's Buses took over several services from First Scotland East.
 The company's remaining operations in Scottish Borders, including the depot at Galashiels, as well as outstations at Hawick, Kelso and Peebles, were sold to the company in March 2017.
-The (at the time) recent reopening of the Borders Railway between Edinburgh and Tweedbank was cited as one of the main reasons for the sale.
+The 2015 reopening of the Borders Railway between Edinburgh and Tweedbank was cited as one of the main reasons for the sale.

 In May 2017, the company announced plans to bring "significant improvements" to their services.
 This resulted in the introduction of 7,000 miles of additional journeys and six vehicles to the network in West Lothian, as well as the reintroduction of a direct link between Bathgate and Gyle Centre via Livingston and Edinburgh Airport.

 Acquisition by McGill's Bus Services

 On 6 September 2022, it was announced that First Scotland East had been acquired by McGill's Bus Services.
-First Scotland East was rebranded McGill's Scotland East, also trading as McGill's Midland Bluebird and McGill's Eastern Scottish, and its four depots, 550 employees and 257 buses, as well as the Bright Bus Tours open top bus operation in Edinburgh, were all transferred under McGill's ownership.
+First Scotland East was rebranded McGill's Scotland East, also trading as McGill's Midland Bluebird and McGill's Eastern Scottish.
+Its four depots, 550 employees and 257 buses, as well as the Bright Bus Tours open top bus operation in Edinburgh, were all transferred under McGill's ownership.